Model fine-tuningΒΆ

 Currently, fine-tuning is only available for MACE models.

-A common use case is fine-tuning a pre-trained MLIP foundation model on additional data to improve its accuracy for specific types of chemical systems.
+In the following, we describe how to fine-tune an MLIP model with this library.
+A common use case is fine-tuning a pre-trained MLIP model on additional data to improve its accuracy for specific types of chemical systems.

-recall that an MLIP model can be trained using multiple read-out heads.
+We recall that an MLIP model can be trained using multiple read-out heads.
 Note that

 currently, this is just implemented for the MACE architecture.
 The number of read-out